enkessler/cuke_modeler/README.md

 ## Modeling dialects other than English

-The modeling functionality provided by this gem will work with any dialect that is supported by the **gherkin** gem.
+The modeling functionality provided by this gem will work with any dialect that is supported by the **cucumber-gherkin** gem.
 For modeling at the feature level or higher, no additional effort is needed because the `# language` header at the top of a feature already indicates that a non-default dialect is being used.